 If you are performing as a contractor on a construction project where other contractors and vendors are involved, you could be held liable for any damages or injuries caused by the other contractors or vendors, leaving you with costly legal fees and settlement costs.
 Your business needs to be protected against the risk of some other company, vendor or subcontractor causing damage to people or property of your mutual customer.

 Consider having a contract in place with each entity that includes a hold harmless agreement in your favor.
 A hold harmless agreement provides that the entity will hold you harmless for any injuries or damage caused by their negligence.
 In addition, the contract should require that the entity list you as an additional insured on their policy.
 This may provide you with coverage under their policy for injuries or damage they cause if you are named in a lawsuit.

 Losses and lawsuits are quite common in the construction business, and settlements can be substantial.
 If your business is found to be responsible for damage or injury on the job site, you could be facing a large liability loss that exceeds the basic limits of your standard policy.

 You should consider purchasing a commercial umbrella insurance policy which provides higher limits, typically between $2,000,000 and $10,000,000, and often broadened coverages.
 Coverage is extended over various policies, including general liability insurance, business auto, and directors and officers liability insurance.

-Remember also to get workers’ compensation insurance, which is usually mandatory and protects employees against lost income and medical bills resulting from workplace injuries.
-You might be worried that the costs of a workers’ compensation policy will be high given the inherent risks of construction work, but many insurers will offer discounts if you follow safety programs.
+Remember to also get workers’ compensation insurance, which is usually mandatory and helps protect employees against lost income and medical bills resulting from workplace injuries.
+You might be worried that the costs of a workers’ compensation policy will be high given the inherent risks of construction work, but many insurers may offer discounts if you follow safety programs.